mattduff36/avs/README.md

 ---

-Built with ❤️ for A&V Squires Plant Company LTD - Celebrating 50+ years of excellence in construction.
+Built with ❤️ for A&V Squires Plant Company LTD - Delivering excellence in construction since 1971.